 Should a company hire the same outsourcing team or an in-house developer?
 The answer depends on the scope of maintenance work.

 One thing is for certain: the company must be prepared to do maintenance.
 It must formulate a software maintenance strategy based on calculated future custom software development and maintenance costs.

 The strategy must be in place before the guarantee period ends.
 Software maintenance is a regular activity.

 The key to profitable software development is knowing exactly what you want and having a defined budget in range for it.
 There will likely need some adjustments and compromises on both counts, but it is a good place to start the conversation.

 Of course, if you do need a clear plan, the development team can help you out.
 A skilled development team will be able to put your ideas to the best possible use within your allocated budget.

-You need to consider and discuss a wide range of factors that directly affect pricing with the development team.
+You need to consider and discuss a wide range of factors that directly affect custom software development costs with the development team.
 These factors include but are not limited to:

 Here is a quick recap of questions for you to figure out the cost to build custom software:

 - Do you have a clear feature list?
 Do you need help prioritizing for best ROI?